nettbureau/.github/profile/README.md

 # Nettbureau

-## We develop digital services
+Nettbureau is a Norwegian company with a curious name, countless computers and copious amounts of coffee.

-Nettbureau is a Norwegian startup – or scaleup, to be precise.
-We are neither consultants nor agents in «Le Bureau», but we create our very own digital services.
+Today, we are one of Scandinavia's leading providers of comparison services, and are expanding across Europe – with operations in Norway, Sweden, Denmark, Spain, Italy and Germany.